Adam Gates: Monkey Rhythm (1981-1988)

-In 1987 the original band dissolved and Gates, keeping the name Monkey Rhythm, played with various local musicians and friends (Wire Trains Jeff Trott and Brian McCloud) while continuing to study Graphic Design at San Francisco State.
+In 1987 the original band dissolved and Gates, keeping the name Monkey Rhythm, played with various local musicians and friends (Wire Train's Jeff Trott and Brian MacLeod) while continuing to study Graphic Design at San Francisco State University.

-The Spent Poets (1989-1993)
+The Spent Poets (1989–1993)

-While intermittently writing music with keyboardist John Berg (who briefly played in Monkey Rhythm) Gates started working with multi-instrumentalist Matt Winegar (who came to Gates’ attention after being recommended by his friend Les Claypool).
-Gates and Winegar developed a fruitful working relationship, which had them sequestered away in Winegars Fremont CA home for months, recording on a primitive Tascam 388.
+While intermittently writing music with keyboardist John Berg (who briefly played in Monkey Rhythm) Gates started working with multi-instrumentalist Matt Winegar (who came to Gates' attention after being recommended by his friend Les Claypool).
+Gates and Winegar developed a fruitful working relationship, which had them sequestered away in Winegar's Fremont, California home for months, recording on a primitive TASCAM 388.
 The musical pair slowly developed their melodic pop style while amassing a large collection of original songs.
-With the help of Matt Wallace the duo (With Keyboardist John Berg) secured a publishing deal with publishing giant Peer Music.
+With the help of Matt Wallace, the duo (with keyboardist Berg) secured a publishing deal with publishing giant Peermusic.

-While still tentatively using the name Monkey Rhythm, Gates, Berg and Winegar created a live band (with drummer Mike Urbano and bassist, and old friend, Derek Greenberg on bass).
+While still tentatively using the name Monkey Rhythm, Gates, Berg and Winegar created a live band (with drummer Michael Urbano and bassist, and old friend, Derek Greenberg).
 The band soon generated interest from various labels until signing with Geffen Records.
-The band soon after changed their name to “The Spent Poets”.
+The band soon after changed their name to The Spent Poets.

 The Spent Poets recorded their debut album for Geffen and then toured nationally with the band Live.

-Soon after, members John Berg and Michael Urbano left the band, leaving the core trio of Gates, Winegar and Greenberg to record their sophomore effort “Steve" for Geffen.
-With their relationship with Geffen waning, the second album was never released.
-"Steve" is routinely traded on the Internet and is considered by the band as their best effort.
+Soon after, members John Berg and Michael Urbano left the band, leaving the core trio of Gates, Winegar and Greenberg to record their sophomore effort "Steve" for Geffen.
+With their relationship with Geffen waning, the second album was never officially released besides a promotional CD (GEF-24610).
+This promotional release of "Steve" was used to create illegal copies which are routinely traded on the Internet and is considered by the band as their best effort.

-The Filthy Ape (1995-2000)
+The Filthy Ape (1995–2000)

-With his interest in electronic music growing Gates released multiple albums under the name No Force Field with friends Brian “Brain” Mantea and Larry “Ler” LaLonde.
-Gates also worked with Turntablist DJ DISK on various 12 inch releases (including The Filthy Ape vs PhonophsychDISK and DJ Chop Chop).
+With his interest in electronic music growing, Gates released multiple albums under the name No Force Field with friends Brian "Brain" Mantia and Larry "Ler" LaLonde.
+Gates also worked with Turntablist DJ DISK on various 12-inch releases (including The Filthy Ape vs PhonophsychDISK and DJ Chop Chop).

-Primus/Bob Cock
+Primus / Bob Cock

 Gates originally met Les Claypool at the radio station "The Quake" while both musicians tried to secure air play from DJ Big Rick Stewart.
-Gates' band Monkey Rhythm and Claypool’s Primus would play countless shows together in the SF Bay Area.
-Gates also shared bass duties with Claypool for the “Thrash Metal” band Blind Illusion on a national tour in 1988, where Gates met future Primus guitarist Larry LaLonde.
+Gates' band Monkey Rhythm and Claypool's Primus would play countless shows together in the SF Bay Area.
+Gates also shared bass duties with Claypool for the "Thrash Metal" band Blind Illusion on a national tour in 1988, where Gates met future Primus guitarist Larry LaLonde.

-While ascending rapidly in popularity, Primus would often play “acoustic” shows with Gates fronting a character named “Bob C Cock” (a name and persona initially created by Monkey Rhythm manager Jim Jones).
+While ascending rapidly in popularity, Primus would often play "acoustic" shows with Gates fronting a character named "Bob C Cock" (a name and persona initially created by Monkey Rhythm manager Jim Jones).
 Bob Cock would feature throughout the career of Primus, most notably at their annual New Year's Eve performances.